How to create a chart from a CSV file

 2. Upload your spreadsheet

-Click ‘New Sheet’ and select a CSV file from your device.
-That’s it!
 The CSV is processed, and a chart is instantly produced from its data.
-InstaCharts automatically analyzes and chooses column types, formatting, and cardinality for each column in the spreadsheet.
+InstaCharts automatically analyzes and chooses column types and formatting for each column in the spreadsheet.
 The chart is instantly shown on the Chart tab.

 InstaCharts uses the full dataset you upload to make a chart.
-To make minor data edits, there is an edit button on the toolbar under the Data tab.
-To filter out data from appearing in the chart, right click a column header and set a filter on the column.
+To filter out certain data from appearing in the chart, you can set a column filter or a quick filter .

 3. Edit your chart

-Select Chart Type Choose between 9 main chart types (all chart types are recommended for the sample data!)
+Choose between 13 chart types (all chart types are recommended for the sample data!)

 Click on the Chart tab to switch to the Chart view.
 A chart has automatically been created based on your data!
 That was easy, but maybe doesn’t show quite what you’re looking for.